 eMoflon::IBeX is an incremental interpreter for graph patterns and graph transformation rules (for unidirectional model transformation), and for Triple Graph Grammars (TGGs) for bidirectional model transformation.

 eMoflon::IBeX uses an incremental graph pattern matcher meaning that it can be used for reactive programming and trades memory for almost constant response time to model changes.
-Due to recent improvements to our incremental graph pattern matching tools, eMoflon::IBeX became just as scalable as eMoflon::TIE was.
-Additionally, eMoflon::IBeX it is very flexible, and already offers many more model management operations than has ever been possible in the same tool.
+Due to recent improvements to our incremental graph pattern matching tools, eMoflon::IBeX became just as scalable as eMoflon::TIE was. eMoflon::IBeX was build with flexibility in mind and already offers many more model management operations than has ever been possible in the same tool.

-Some of the tasks we already support and can automatically derive from a single TGG include: model generation, consistency checking, link creation, incremental model synchronisation, and soon much more.
+Some of the tasks we already support and which can be automatically derived from a single TGG include: model generation, consistency checking, link creation, incremental model synchronisation, and soon much more.
 Making eMoflon::IBeX even more efficient is a current research challenge and an ongoing effort.

 If you have any problems or questions use our eMoflon::IBeX issue tracker.